ninekorn/SCCSCompass/README.md

 😭
 😒

-...from writing more details on my projects, even those i have on github, so that verbal and writen diarrhea could continue without me able to even start putting more details and whatnot.
+...from writing more details on my projects, those i have on github, atomic torch forums, elite dangerous forums, and all of the tons of other projects that lie in my hardrives, that i didn't share yet, because i didn't have the time, so that verbal and writen diarrhea could continue without me able to even start putting more details and whatnot.
 I am not worried at all.
 I'm one day maybe going to fix it all, one coin at a time, i might get there, rich out of building bitcoin mining games, before i die of old age, and then i'll sue all of those fuckers out, one at a time. 😇  🧐

 😤  🧐